patrickemonts/personal-webpage/content/post/git_introduction/index.md

 ## Committing changes
 Once the pictures (changes) are selected, we have to commit them to the repository, i.e. glue them into the photo album.
-With `git commit` all changes in the staging area are bunled into a commit and after entering a commit message, they are recorded in the git repository.
+With `git commit` all changes in the staging area are bundled into a commit and after entering a commit message, they are recorded in the git repository.

 ![The commit](git_commit.png)